kbesenic/B3FD/README.md

 If you wish to apply a different image processing method, you can apply the provided filtration lists to the original [IMDB-WIKI](https://data.vision.ee.ethz.ch/cvl/rrothe/imdb-wiki/) and [CACD](https://bcsiriuschen.github.io/CARC/) datasets and still benefit from our filtering method.

 # Citation
-If you find this dataset usefull and decide to use any of the provided data, please use the following citation in your work:
+If you find this dataset useful and decide to use any of the provided data, please use the following citation in your work:
 ```
 @article{bevsenic2022picking,
   title={Picking out the bad apples: unsupervised biometric data filtering for refined age estimation},